molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

 There's a neat library to generate fake data in python called [Faker](https://pypi.org/project/Faker/).

 In addition to the base Faker library let's also add a community addon that generates fake flights called [faker_airtravel](https://pypi.org/project/faker_airtravel/).
 It generates objects like the following Python objects (note the single quotes which denote a Python dict, not JSON).
+We'll also generate a unique flight identifier (`flight_id`) and insert it into each object as well.

 ```python
 >>>fake.flight()